 Other types of associations or brain work-out that might help you remember words

 What else can help in remembering new vocabulary?
 If you’ve ever studied anything, you’ll be aware of the importance of taking notes.
 But if you’re anything like me, you may never again open up your notebook to consult your earlier scribbles.
 What are they for then?

-Am I being effective with my time, when remembering words?
+Am I being efficient with my time, when remembering words?

 You might ask yourself the following:

-It certainly seems like a lot of work, and you might wonder if your time would be better spent with doing lots quick look-ups and learning the words “the regular way”.
+It certainly seems like a lot of work, and you might wonder if your time would be better spent doing lots of quick look-ups and learning the words “the regular way”.

-I’d love to hear your comments, thoughts, ideas, experiences or suggestions in the comment field below.
-Perhaps we cold have a discussion!
+I’d love to hear your comments, thoughts, ideas, experiences, or suggestions in the comment field below.
+Perhaps we could have a discussion!